However, there is one thing you must understand — being compliant does not mean you’re secure.

 Updated security requirements

-Payment service providers are required to implement multifactor authentications for all remote and proximity transactions.
+Full IT compliance for financial institutions requires meeting PSD2 security requirements.
+Payment service providers must implement multifactor authentication for all remote and proximity transactions.
 This means implementing two of the following three security features:

 - A security feature only the customer knows, such as a unique password, code, or personal identification number